-Three skewers of marinated chicken breast strips on a skewer cooked over open fire grilled to perfection!
+Seven skewers of marinated chicken breast strips on a skewer cooked over open fire grilled to perfection!
 The Jerk spice (from Jamaica) kicks it up a notch or two!
-Not so bold version (No Jerk) available - ask your waiter.

 Traditional West Indian Chicken Roti in Pita wrap.
 Originated on Trinidad with Indian Curry flavors.

 Special just for these shows!
 Chef Bill took his 7 oz.
 Angus beef burger, added some Caribbean spice, and topped off with melted pimento cheese, grilled peppers and onions with side of Jalapeno Jam on Brioche Roll.

-Select Ahi tuna chucks marinated in selected seasonings over bed of lettuce.
-Just a variation from the Asian style!
+Select Ahi tuna chucks marinated in selected Caribbean spices over bed of lettuce.
+Just a variation from the Asian style on the regular menu!

 The historic Parsonage Inn (c:1883) is across from the entrance to the maritime museum at the NW end of the historic district and provides 8 guest bedrooms with a rear parking lot.
 You can stay at this inn and walk over to Foxy's Harbor Grille - about 4 blocks.
 There is ample parking at Foxy's Harbor Grille if you choose to drive over to the Caribbean Nights Concerts on September 11th or 12th.
 There are 8 speed bikes available if you want to "bike over" rather than walking.
 A Special Caribbean Nights package offer that includes two tickets to the concert is available if you stay for two or more nights Sept.
 9 - 13th.
 Contact Sallie at the Parsonage Inn by calling 410-745-8383 or send an email to email@example.com.
 The web site is: www.Parsonage-Inn.com (just click on the photo above) Sallie is known for superb breakfasts!